Giacomo Casanova: Final years in Bohemia

 In 1785, after Foscarini died, Casanova began searching for another position.
 A few months later, he became the librarian to Count Joseph Karl von Waldstein, a chamberlain of the emperor, in the Castle of Dux, Bohemia (now the Czech Republic).
 The count—himself a Freemason, cabalist, and frequent traveler—had taken to Casanova when they had met a year earlier at Foscarini's residence.
 Although the job offered security and good pay, Casanova describes his last years as boring and frustrating, though it was a productive time for him in writing.
 His health had deteriorated dramatically, and he found life among peasants to be less than stimulating.
 He was only able to make occasional visits to Vienna and Dresden for relief.
 Although Casanova got on well with the count, his employer was a much younger man with his own eccentricities.
 The count often ignored him at meals and failed to introduce him to important visiting guests.
 Moreover, Casanova, the testy outsider, was thoroughly disliked by most of the other inhabitants of the Castle of Dux.
 Casanova's only friends seemed to be his fox terriers.
 In despair, Casanova considered suicide, but instead decided that he must live on to record his memoirs, which he did until his death.

 He visited Prague, the capital city and principal cultural center of Bohemia, on many occasions.
 In October 1787, he met Lorenzo da Ponte, the librettist of Wolfgang Amadeus Mozart's opera Don Giovanni, in Prague at the time of the opera's first production and likely met the composer, as well, at the same time.
 There is reason to believe that he was also in Prague in 1791 for the coronation of Holy Roman Emperor Leopold II as king of Bohemia, an event that included the first production of Mozart's opera La clemenza di Tito.
 Casanova is known to have drafted dialogue suitable for a Don Juan drama at the time of his visit to Prague in 1787, but none of his verses were ever incorporated into Mozart's Don Giovanni.
-His reaction to seeing licentious behavior similar to his own held up to moral scrutiny as it is in Mozart's opera is not recorded.

 In 1797, word arrived that the Republic of Venice had ceased to exist and that Napoleon Bonaparte had seized Casanova's home city.
 It was too late to return home.
 Casanova died on 4 June 1798 at the age of 73.
 His last words are said to have been "I have lived as a philosopher and I die as a Christian".
-Casanova was buried at Dux (nowadays Duchcov in the Czech Republic), but the exact place of his grave was forgotten over the years, and remains unknown today.
+Casanova was buried at Dux (nowadays Duchcov in the Czech Republic), but the location of his grave has been forgotten.